Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 ## Alert Dialog

-A very common for an application that manipulates files is to make sure the user knows they are overwriting a file, for example when the users selects a location using a `FileChooser` whos action is `FILE_CHOOSER_ACTION_SAVE_FILE`.
+A very common task for an application that manipulates files is to make sure the user knows they are overwriting a file, for example, when the user selects a location using a `FileChooser` who's action is `FILE_CHOOSER_ACTION_SAVE_FILE`.

 While we could construct a custom widget for this purpose, put that widget in a `Window`, then present that window to the user, a task as common as this should be possible in only a few lines.
 For this purpose, mousetrap offers [`AlertDialog`](@ref), which is a dialog that shows a message to the user, along with one or more buttons they can click.